Colin-Bryan/TiO-Job-Connections/README.md

 2. After the resume is uploaded, click **Process** to compare the resume to the existing job postings in the database

-3. The Top 10 results are displayed to the user based on similarity scores between the resume and the existing job postings
+3. The Top 10 results are displayed to the user based on similarity scores between the resume and the existing job postings.
+Both word count modeling and transformer modeling are used together to produce an average similarity score for the final output.

 **Note:** *This is an internal tool that will be used by TiO staff.
 Admin settings will be hidden when this is rolled out for general use by partner organizations.*